RIGOROUS ANALYSIS PROVES THE DESIGN.

-Glosten designed the SBX permanent mooring as a conventional, centenary anchor leg system with eight legs.
-The metocean loads drove the mooring hardware to the limits of available manufacturing, requiring 4.5 inch RQ4 chain and 75 ton record-setting Stevpris anchors.
+Glosten designed the SBX permanent mooring as a conventional, catenary anchor spread with eight legs.
+The metocean loads drove the mooring hardware to the limits of available manufacturing, requiring 4.5-inch (114-mm) RQ4 chain and 75-ton, record-setting Stevpris anchors.
 A rigorous numerical analysis program was developed to model the system, prove the design, and gain ABS class certification.
 Glosten supported Boeing in developing the proposal for the installation contract, selecting the contractor, and managing the geophysical and anchoring condition surveys.

-Manson Construction, Seattle, Washington, was selected as the installation contractor.
-Due to the short weather window in Adak, the installation proceeded on a 24 hr basis.
+Glosten served as Boeing’s on-site representative throughout installation.
+Manson Construction was selected as the installation contractor.
+Due to the short weather window in Adak, the installation proceeded on a 24-hour basis.
 Many tons of derelict World War II anti-submarine nets were removed from the seabed before the mooring legs were installed.
 The project was completed when all eight 75-ton anchors were embedded and cross tensioned to a proof load of 900 tons.
-Glosten served as Boeing’s on-site representative throughout installation.
 The project was delivered on budget and three weeks ahead of schedule.